How graduates with any degree subject can start a career in quantity surveying or building surveying

 The employers who hire graduates without an RICS degree

-Most quantity surveying graduate schemes and building surveying graduate programmes are aimed at people with an RICS-accredited undergraduate or postgraduate surveying degree, but there are some graduate employers who do accept applications from non-cognates.
+Most quantity surveying graduate schemes and building surveying graduate programmes are aimed at people with an RICS-accredited undergraduate or postgraduate surveying degree.
+However, there are some graduate employers who do accept applications from non-cognates.
 These include:

-- Atkins and Faithful+Gould (quantity surveying and building surveying; you need to demonstrate ‘commercial and technical acumen’)
+- Faithful+Gould ’s quantity surveying and building surveying schemes: you need to demonstrate ‘commercial and technical acumen’.

-- The Berkeley Group (quantity surveying; a related degree is preferred, but not essential if you can show you have relevant knowledge and skills)
+- The Berkeley Group ’s quantity surveying programme: a related degree is preferred, but not essential if you can show you have relevant knowledge and skills).

 NB: Degree requirements of employers vary from year to year, so do check on their recruitment advertisements and websites before applying.